juand-r/EMNLP-2019/README.md

 OpenNRE: An Open and Extensible Toolkit for **Neural Relation Extraction**.
 Xu Han, Tianyu Gao, Yuan Yao, Deming Ye, Zhiyuan Liu, and Maosong Sun

-# Papers
+# Papers: Tuesday Nov 5

 ## Language learning

 - Seeded self-play for language learning (LANTERN)
 - Learning to request guidance in emergent language (LANTERN)

-## More papers: Tuesday Nov 5

-Learning to Bootstrap for Entity Set Expansion

-Tackling Long-Tailed Relations and Uncommon Entities in Knowledge Graph Completion

-CaRe: Open Knowledge Graph Embeddings
+## Text generation and GPT-2

-Attending to Future Tokens for Bidirectional Sequence Generation
+:boom: Attending to Future Tokens for Bidirectional Sequence Generation

-**Knowledge Enhanced** Contextual Word Representations

-Improving Relation Extraction with **Knowledge-attention**

 How Contextual are Contextualized Word Representations?
 Comparing the Geometry of BERT, ELMo, and GPT-2 Embeddings

+### Explainability

-Attention is not not **Explanation**
+:boom: Attention is not not **Explanation**

 Many Faces of **Feature Importance**: Comparing Built-in and Post-hoc Feature Importance in Text Classification

 TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
 Yi-Huei Lai and Jason Chang

+## Learning with Less Data

+Learning to Bootstrap for Entity Set Expansion

+Hierarchical Attention Prototypical Networks for **Few-Shot Text Classification**

+Latent-Variable Generative Models for Data-Efficient **Text Classification**

 Practical Obstacles to Deploying **Active Learning**